vikunth33/vscode-tikbook/README.md

   * `#|` at start of line is to store Markdown text into a regular script, as a comment RouterOS ignores it — but TikBook uses it to render Markdown in the VSCode Notebook.
   * `#.` at start of line is used to separate a RouterOS script into two notebook cells.  `#|` automatically splits script code into cells, so the `#.` is **not** always needed since Markdown can be used.

 The default extension is `*.tikbook.rsc`, which is used to trigger VSCode's Notebook interface and use this extension.
-But the end `.rsc` allows the same script to work with "RouterOS LSP" and other syntax colorizers that reconize the `*.rsc` as RouterOS script — since a TikBook is still a valid `.rsc`.
+But the end `.rsc` allows the same script to work with "RouterOS LSP" and other syntax colorizers that recognize the `*.rsc` as RouterOS script — since a TikBook is still a valid `.rsc`.

 #### Uses Cases